berneezy3/MatClassRSA/README.md

 ```
 MatClassRSA functions will be runnable from this point.

+## Citing the toolbox

+If using MatClassRSA, please cite the following items:
+* *Bernard C. Wang, Nathan C. L. Kong, Feng Ruan, Raymond Gifford, Anthony M. Norcia, and Blair Kaneshiro (2025).
+[MatClassRSA v2 Release: A MATLAB Toolbox for M/EEG Classification, Proximity Matrix Construction, and Visualization.](https://www.biorxiv.org/content/10.1101/2025.11.19.689115) bioRxiv 2025.11.19.689115. doi:10.1101/2025.11.19.689115*
+* Please also cite the Zenodo record and DOI for the GitHub release, as referenced in the bibliography of the above preprint.

+In addition, if using any of the toolbox's example data in outside projects, please cite the following dataset:
+* *Bernard C. Wang, Raymond Gifford, Nathan C. L. Kong, Feng Ruan, Anthony M. Norcia, and Blair Kaneshiro (2025).
+Example Data for MatClassRSA v2 Release.
+Stanford Digital Repository.
+Available at https://purl.stanford.edu/kv831rr3606/. doi:10.25740/kv831rr3606.*

 ## Conditions of use

 MatClassRSA is released under the MIT License